 And if you would like to learn how to make your own adjustments and what fits you the best then you will have to check out my Ultimate Crochet Bikini Bottom Guide.

 CHECK OUT THE VIDEO TUTORIAL

 Tools And Materials:

 This post contains affiliate links designed to provide a commission on purchases made at no cost to you.
 As an Amazon Associate, I earn from qualifying purchases that support my work in providing new content and information on this site.

 Things to Note:

-· Pattern will refer to 2 color exchange as Yarn A for Pink and Yarn B for White.
+- Pattern will refer to 2 color exchanges as Yarn A for Pink and Yarn B for White.

 If you would like to receive free written patterns and video tutorials straight into your inbox, just click Subscribe to get into our mailing list.

 PART 1: Front to Crotch to Back

 1. Foundation Row: Prepare Yarn A and Ch 48 [50/ 52/ 54/ 56] [58/ 60/ 62/ 64] + Ch 1, turn